 I have a friend who works as a house painter.
-He is the kind of guy who is not afraid of confrontation, especially when he thinks that shocking someone might be the best way to bring a reality check.
+He is the kind of guy who is not afraid of confrontation, especially with the kind of people who drive you crazy.
+He thinks that shocking someone might be the best way to bring a reality check.
 One day on the job site he met another guy who claimed to be a follower of Jesus.

 My friend: “Really?
 Where do you go to church?”